gohugoio/hugoDocs/content/en/methods/site/Role.md

 ### Name

 (`string`) Returns the role name.
-This is the lowercased key from your site configuration.
+This is the lowercased key from your project configuration.

 ```go-html-template
 {{ .Site.Role.Name }} → guest